kohana/unittest/README.markdown

 ## Writing tests

 If you're writing a test for your application, place it in "application/phpunit_tests".
 Similarly, if you're writing a test for a module place it in modules/[modulefolder]/phpunit_tests

-*Note:* The 'phpunit_tests' folder is used to avoid conflict with kohana-unittest, however if you want to use the tests folder instead then feel free to change tests.php to reflect this.

 Rather than tell you how to write tests I'll point you in the direction of the [PHPUnit Manual](http://www.phpunit.de/manual/3.4/en/index.html) and tell you about a few of the awesome features in PHPUnit.